ahmadalwy3/ahmadalwy3/Advanced-settings.md

 Default: `180` secs.

-A new advanced setting to control how long after launch an auto-update session should be started, in seconds.
+Controls how long after launch an auto-update session should be started, in seconds.

 ***